 The city has been described as the “Athens of the Middle Ages.”
 The city attracts millions of tourists and visitors annually, and the historic center of the city was recognized as a World Heritage Site by UNESCO in the year 1982.

-If you like our list of best hotels and hostels in Florence, then you should also check out our selection of recommended hotels in Rome or the best hotels in Milan.
+If you like our list of the best hotels and hostels in Florence, then you should also check out our selection of recommended hotels in Rome or the best hotels in Milan.